No booking fees on the app

 York to London Kings Cross train travel guide

-Taking the train from York to London Kings Cross is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from York, you can arrive at London Kings Cross in just 1h 50m, making it a quick and convenient option for travelling between these two places.
+The train journey from York to London Kings Cross combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from York, you can get to London Kings Cross in just 1h 50m, making it an ideal and convenient choice for travelling between them.

 Planning and booking